SABIC: Financial performance

 SABIC reported preliminary consolidated financial results for the period ended September 30, 2010.
-Net income for the third quarter of 2010 was billion, compared to net income of billion in the same period the previous year, representing an increase of 46 percent and compared to billion for the previous quarter, a rise of 6 percent.
+Net income for the third quarter of 2010 was billion, compared to net income of billion in the same period the previous year, representing an increase of 46% and compared to billion for the previous quarter, a rise of 6%.

 According to the 2019 Fortune Global 500 list, SABIC reported $45.1 billion in revenues and $5.7 billion in profits for the 2018-2019 FY, ranking it in fourth place among chemical companies and #252 in the list.